Barkatzx/Barkatzx/README.md

 <br clear="both">

-<h2 align="left">I’m a Front End Web developer who is passionate about making error-free websites.
+<h2 align="left">I’m a Junior Web developer who is passionate about making error-free websites.
 I have a passion for learning and sharing my knowledge with others as publicly as possible.
 I love to solve real-world problems.
 I am strategic, and goal-oriented, and always work with an end goal in mind.
-Over the past years, I created 100s of websites for my clients.
 I pride myself on doing quality work and maintaining excellent communication.
-Most of the time I work with WordPress but some technologies I enjoy working with include ReactJS, and JavaScript as well.</h2>
+I enjoy working with include ReactJS, and JavaScript as well.</h2>

 ###